wesley-ramos/order_manager/README.md

 - All entities (User, Order, Item, StockMovement) must have an endpoint to create, update, delete and list;
 - When an order is created, it should try to satisfy it with the current stock;
 - When a stock movement is created, the system should try to attribute it to an order that isn't complete;
-- When an order is complete, send a notification by email to the user that created it;
 - Trace the list of stock movements that were used to complete the order, and vice-versa;
 - Show current completion of each order;
-- Write a log file with: orders completed, stock movements, email sent and errors.
 - API should make by java 8 with Spring Boot + Spring JPA or Jave EE + Hibernate, PostgreSQL, GIT, log4j (or other);

 # How to execute the project?